mihaque313/inzamam.dev/content/posts/2020-04-13-optimize-your-neo4j-cypher-queries-like-a-pro.md

   - graphDB
   - Optimisation
 ---
 I have been working on Neo4j for quite some time.
 It has been a good learning experience and has given opportunity to explore more on graph databases along the way.
-In case you're not familiar with it, Neo4j is currently the leading candidate in the space of graph databases.
+In case you're not familiar with it, Neo4j is currently the leading vendor in the space of graph databases.

-few months ago, I had to spent few hours trying to optimize about 5 complex Cypher queries that not performing good enough (query time ranged from 46786ms to 135759ms) on a QA server.
+Around a month ago, while helping on project of a friend, I had to spent few hours trying to optimize about 10 complex Cypher queries that not performing good enough (query time ranged from 46786ms to 135759ms) on a QA server.
 After some trial and error, I had changed them all and brought down query run-time to 2367ms to 5755ms.
 At that time I understood why its very necessary to focus on query optimization from the very beginning of your development cycle.
 So writing this one in case if someone may get help.

 **First** thing towards query optimization is to check execution plan of your query.
 Neo4j provides two keywords for it: